 In 2000, the 36 ILAC’s Full Members consisting of laboratory accreditation bodies from 28 economies worldwide, signed the ILAC Mutual Recognition Arrangement (ILAC MRA) in Washington DC, to promote the acceptance of technical test and calibration data for exported goods.
 The ILAC MRA for calibration and testing laboratories came into effect on 31 January 2001.

-The ILAC MRA was then extended in October 2012 to include the accreditation of inspection bodies.
+The ILAC MRA was then extended in October 2012 to include the accreditation of inspection bodies and in May 2019 to include the accreditation of proficiency testing providers.

-ILAC is currently in the process of developing the necessary peer evaluation documents to allow for the extension of the ILAC MRA to include the accreditation of proficiency testing providers and reference material producers.
+ILAC is currently in the process of developing the necessary peer evaluation documents to allow for the extension of the ILAC MRA to include the accreditation of reference material producers.
 For further information please visit the Other Accreditation Programmes page.

 |The Advantages of being an Accredited Laboratory||Why use an Accredited Laboratory?||Why become an accredited inspection body?||Why use an Accredited Inspection Body?|